 Why You Should Be More Like Terry Crews

 There are so many of Crews’ traits that any of us would improve by emulating.
-From his fasting routine, to his workouts, and finally his love of family and balance, Crews really represents owning making yourself better inside and out.
+From his fasting routine to his workouts, and finally his love of family and balance, Crews really represents owning making yourself better inside and out.
+And why not find more reason to watch and learn about Crews?
+He’s a big man, with a big heart, and a fantastic sense of humor.
+Life is a little better with some Terry Crews, at least I think so.

 Want to start being more like Terry Crews?
 Check out these other articles!